Jon Patricof

 Jon Patricof (born 1973) is an American businessman and former president of New York City FC.
 Before joining New York City FC, he was President and Chief Operating Officer of Tribeca Enterprises which oversees the Tribeca Film Festival, Tribeca Film, and Tribeca Cinemas.
+Patricof co-founded Athletes Unlimited and is its CEO.

-Early life and education
+Early life

-Patricoff is the son of Susan (née Hatkoff) and Alan Patricof.
-His aunt and uncle are Jane Rosenthal and Craig Hatkoff.
-His brother is Jamie Patricof.
+Patricof is the son of Susan (née Hatkoff) and Alan Patricof.
+He has two brothers, Mark and Jamie Patricof.